-Continue training on new codes and systems in order to perform the regulatory enforcement role of the department.
+Continue training on new codes and systems to perform the regulatory enforcement role of the department.
 Increase training in the areas of accessibility, fire suppression, energy, and electrical systems to ensure compliance with new state and federal regulations.
 The benchmark for Certified Building Division personnel training is 24 hours/person/year required by state law.

-2019-2020 (Actual) 2020-2021 (Estimated) 2021-2022 (Goal) Hours of Training 29.8 hrs./ person 30 hrs./person 32 hrs./person Building permit plan checks processed within target time 90% 95% 95% Inspections Performed within target time 90% 95% 95%
+2020-2021 (actual) 2021-2022 (estimated) 2022-2023 (proposed) Hours of Training 30 hrs./ person 32 hrs./person 32 hrs./person Building permit plan checks processed within the target time 90% 95% 95% Inspections Performed within the target time 90% 95% 95%

 The citizenry looks to the department for enforcement of violations of the Clovis Municipal Code.
 With full staffing, the established goal is to resolve 95% of the violations reported within the budget year.
-The Division responds to a high degree of development requests, and provides a focused response to code enforcement requests that pose a threat to life or safety.
+The Division responds to a high degree of development requests and provides a focused response to code enforcement requests that pose a threat to life or safety.